-Although we were tired from our 4 am wake-up call (to make low tide at the Hot Water Beach) we are glad that we found the energy to walk to Cathedral Cove – it was awesome and what we think of as one of the best beaches in New Zealand!
+Although we were tired from our 4 am wake-up call (to make low tide at the Hot Water Beach) we are glad that we found the energy to walk to Cathedral Cove – it was awesome and we think of it as one of the best beaches in New Zealand!

 In this blog, I will share with you everything you need to know about the walk to Cathedral Cove based on our own personal experience!